Baklava fan? Costco carries Baklava straight from Europe!

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

 During our last trip to Costco, Sean and I found baklava and had never seen it at Costco before.
 I have to admit I really haven’t consumed a lot of baklava in the past but the times I have had it I thought it was pretty good!
 If you know someone who loves baklava you might want to pick them up some baklava from Costco for Christmas!

 This is a 900 gram package of baklava and it contains 50 small squares of baklava, I paid $13.99 Canadian for the pack of Layla Baklava from Costco.
-The baklava states it's from Croatia so that's not too bad considering the it's from Europe!
+That’s not too bad considering that it’s from Europe (Croatia)!

 The best before date is about six months from the date I purchased the baklava.
 However the packaging recommends consuming the baklava within a week of opening the package.
 The baklava comes in a large plastic rectangular container and there’s plastic wrap keeping the baklava fresh.
 It freezes okay, it doesn’t taste quite as good as it does when just opened but it’s not bad!

 So not healthy for you!
 This has a ton of calories, fat and sugar!
 Three pieces of baklava is 300 calories, 18 grams of fat, 30 grams of carbohydrates, two grams of fibre, 18 grams of sugar, three grams of protein and 90 mg of sodium.
 The first ingredient listed is sugar!

 A lot of people I know really enjoy baklava and it’s not really something you can get from a lot of bakeries or stores.
 The Costco baklava is a great option for anyone who really enjoys baklava.